|

 into account subsidies in the UK) and they only mitigate the problem

 of carbon emissions, they don't solve it.
-Nevertheless the energy
+Nevertheless much of the energy

 that is regenerated is truly green.